LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/GarbageCollection.md

 	2. the memory that is used by allocated objects on the managed heap surpasses an acceptable threshold.
 This threshold is continuously adjusted as the process runs.
 	3. The `GC.Collect` method is called.

-## Stack/Heap
-    1. What is the Stack?
-       1. Imagine it like a stack of shoe boxes
-       1. Keeps track of what is being executed in the code
-       1. Holds value types
-       1. Self-maintaining -takes care of it's own memory management
-    1. What is the heap?
-       1. Imagine it like a bucket with a lot of 'things' in it
-       1. Keeps track of objects / reference types / *sometimes* Value Types
-       1. Relies on Garbage collection (GC) for memory management
-       1. Reference Types usually go to the heap

-## Application/Demo